QUEEN CITY AND OTHER DIMENSIONS

 The contents of the missives, the daily telephone calls, her angry outbursts, farting into the phone, pretending to be a lawyer threatening to sue their collective asses, became meaner by the day.
 Once she screamed into the phone, “I know where you live, fucker!” followed by a barrage of ear-piercing shrieks.
 After a month of menace, she made one last, regrettable, call, “There’s a bomb hidden in your building!”

 After an hour, or so, of her bullying interrogation, she finally let the Men in Black Suits talk.
-Hours later, after explaining the situation ad infinitum, interspersed with her sobbing and contriteness, the Men in Black Suits confessed their surprise that she and Little Alexandria were treated so shockingly.
-Carlotta entertained the Men in Black Suits with her coquettish, sensuous, woman-girl persona—adding suspense and dubiety to her persona.
+Hours later, after explaining the situation ad infinitum, interspersed with her sobbing and contriteness, the Men in Black Suits confessed their surprise that she and Little Alexandria were treated so shockingly, so shabbily.
+Carlotta entertained the Men in Black Suits with her coquettish, sensuous, woman-girl persona which added suspense and dubiety to her persona.

 The following day a computer generated legal document arrived via certified mail.
 The document was complete with two unreadable notarized signatures from the magazine’s attorneys.
 If the Men in Black Suits hadn’t helped her to turn over a new leaf, the “cease and desist” order scared the bejesus out of her with threats that, unlike Carlotta’s own threats, could really be carried out.
 She ceased and desisted.
 After a month without another word she felt assured that would be the end of it since she never heard from the magazine again.
 Joyously, she dropped her subscription.

-Carlotta Bean is a slight woman, a natural beauty, a mature woman of mystery.
+Carlotta Bean is a slight woman, a natural beauty, a mature woman shrouded in mystery.
 Her dyed black hair is cut into a striking asymmetrical shape that suits her perfectly.

 Carlotta was reasonably happy right up until Mr. Bean died from eating a moldy baloney sandwich while sleepwalking.
-It took Carlotta nearly five years before she could put on a face, an attitude, get out of the mansion, get her hair and her wigs done, and have a bit of fun!
-And, boy-o-boy, she was now having a lot of it.
+It took Carlotta nearly an entire year before she could put on a face, an attitude, get out of the mansion, get her hair and her wigs done and have a bit of fun!
+And, boy-o-boy, did she know how to have fun; a lot of it!

 * * *

 There are Keepers of Count among the Capitol Hill bunch.
-As an example: the Keepers of Count keep count of the kind of flowers their neighbors plant or intend to plant, how well their choices of colors will coordinate, what kinds of insects might they attract, and who is watering their yard on no-watering days?
-Things of little consequence populate the minuscule dimension of gossip within a galaxy of doomed machinations performed from a sense of insignificance—the mire of their discontent—the Keepers of Count.
+As an example: the Keepers of Count keep count of the kind of flowers their neighbors plant or intend to plant, how well their choices of colors will coordinate, what kinds of insects might they attract, who was watering their yard on no-watering days, and who had suspicious-appearing boxes from Amazon deliveries?
+Things of little consequence populate the minuscule dimension of gossip within a galaxy of doomed machinations performed from a sense of insignificance, the mire of their discontent, the Keepers of Count.

 * * *

-Professor Hans von Mummi, whom most wondered from where the "von" came, was on the bus.
+Professor Hans von Mummi, who most of the Capitol Hill gang wondered from where the "von" came, was on the bus.
 Before taking an early retirement, Professor von Mummi, while playing with his chemistry set, alone in the night, blew-up and destroyed the entire applied sciences building where he headed the chemistry department at Queen City University.
-After returning home from a month in Queen City General, and another month in Utah getting plastic surgery from Joan Rivers’ former surgeon, von Mummi looked right as rain.
+After returning home from a month in Queen City General, and another month in Utah getting plastic surgery from Doctor Stretcher, von Mummi looked right as rain.
 Better than rain, in fact.
 Still, he needed something to occupy his mind.
 So, he decided to write an opera.

 Philip Nice was a grandiose pontificator perpetually certain that he knew better than anyone within the sound of his voice.
 His friends and acquaintances found him a boring buffoon.
-Since his quarrelsome certitude intimidated any attempt to disagree, Philip the Pontificator quickly and drastically limited his sales ability—as well as his friends.
-That said, about a year before today’s FEA field trip, he suddenly became a quiet person, a submissive person, an introspective person.
+Since his quarrelsome certitude intimidated any attempt to disagree with him, Philip the Pontificator quickly and drastically limited his sales ability—as well as his friends.
+That said, about a year before today’s FEA field trip, he suddenly became a quiet person, a submissive person, an introspective man.
 What happened?
-Everybody noticed, but none could figure.
+Everybody noticed, but none could figure a motive for the change.
+It was as though Philip wasn’t really there anymore which brought to the minds of many, The Body Snatchers.
+Some went so far as to check their cellars for pods.

 The chartered bus was nearly halfway home from their field trip when Al, Carlotta’s Greek, inquired, “Plume-ed lady no come back?” of the whereabouts of V who had worn her mauve fedora with the red and yellow feathers stuck to one side under the maroon velvet ribbon that gathered into a puffy bow, about which Minnie Beach had fallen flat upon her own petard with one of her lackluster attempts at wit, obviously well beyond her grasp, by pointing out earlier that day to everybody within ten blocks of the bus station, “I love your hat, Vicky.
 Maybe I should go to the thrift store with you next time.”
 Minnie Beach reminded one of a roly-poly toy that uprights every time it is knocked over.